SMSpp-Project/smspp-project/LagBFunction/README.md

 A makefile is also provided that builds the executable inluding the BundleSOlver module and all its dependencies, in particular MILPSolver (and, obviously, the core SMS++ library).

-## Contributing

-This section is not ready yet.

 ## Authors